-- A equals the total number of residential units proposed; - B equals number of persons per household; and - C equals average cost to retrofit one shelter space; - D owners assessment - A X B X C = D Owner's Assessment household size from the U. S. Census, and the average shelter retrofit cost as provided by the City's Emergency Preparedness Division in consultation with the Duval County School District Facilities Services Division.
-The City shall not allow a reduction of the shelter space required based on assumptions of smaller household sizes than the county-wide census data or reduced uses of public shelters for certain developments.
-These factors shall be updated as warranted by the City to ensure accuracy of costs and population factors.
+- A equals the total number of residential units proposed; - B equals number of persons per household; and - C equals average cost to retrofit one shelter space; - D owners assessment - A X B X C = D Owner's Assessment

 The City shall use the most recent U.S. Census data related to average household size, population in households and households.
-In calculating the assessment owed, the City shall use the full unit count of the proposed development, the county-wide average
+In calculating the assessment owed, the City shall use the full unit count of the proposed development, the county-wide average household size from the U.S. Census, and the average shelter retrofit cost as provided by the City's Emergency Preparedness Division in consultation with the Duval County